Economy of Bangladesh: Pakistan period

-After 1975, Bangladeshi leaders began to promote private industry and turned their attention to developing new industrial capacity and rehabilitating the economy.
+After 1975 coups, new Bangladeshi military leaders began to promote private industry and turned their attention to developing new industrial capacity and rehabilitating the economy.
 The socialist economic model adopted by early leaders had resulted in inefficiency and economic stagnation.
-Beginning in late 1975, the government gradually gave greater scope to private sector participation in the economy, a pattern that has continued.
-The Dhaka Stock Exchange was re-opened in 1976.
-The government established special economic zones called Export Processing Zones (EPZs) to attract investors and promote export industries.
+Beginning in late 1975, the government gradually gave greater scope to private sector participation in the economy, a pattern that has continued since then.

+After Lt.
+Gen. Ziaur Rahman's ascension to the power in 1975, new strategy was taken to encourage private enterprise with a primary goal of maximization of GNP growth rate.
+Zia's government revised the First Five-Year Plan (1973–1978) taken by the Mujib government and formulated a "Three year hard core plan" for remaining three years.
+This was followed by the Two-Year Plan (1978–80) and the Second Five Year Plan (1980–85).
+The government also established special economic zones called Export Processing Zones (EPZs) to attract investors and promote export industries.
 These zones have played a key role in Bangladesh's export economy.
 The government also de-nationalized and privatized state-owned industries by either returning them to their original owners or selling them to private buyers.
-Inefficiency in the public sector gradually increased; and left-wing opposition grew against the export of natural gas.
+Meanwhile, inefficiency in the public sector gradually increased; and left-wing opposition grew against the export of natural gas.

 The 1980s saw the emergence of dynamic local brands like PRAN.
 Muhammad Yunus began experimenting with microcredit in the late 1970s.
 In 1983, the Grameen Bank was established.
 Bangladesh became the pioneer of the modern microcredit industry, with leading players like Grameen Bank, BRAC and Proshika.
 In the industrial sector, two policy innovations in the mid-1980s helped exporters.
 The reforms introduced the back-to-back letter of credit and duty-drawback facilities through bonded warehouses.
 These reforms removed major constraints for the country's fledgling garment industry.
 The reforms allowed a garment manufacturer to obtain letters of credit from domestic banks to finance its import of inputs, by showing letters of credit from foreign buyers of garments.
 The reforms also reimbursed manufacturers the duty paid on imported inputs on proof that the inputs, stored in bonded warehouses, had been used to manufacture the exports.
 These reforms spurred the growth of industry into the world's second largest textile exporting sector.

 In the mid-1980s, there were encouraging signs of progress.
 Economic policies aimed at encouraging private enterprise and investment, privatising public industries, reinstating budgetary discipline, and liberalising the import regime were accelerated.
 The International Finance Investment and Commerce Bank was set up as a multinational bank for Bangladesh, Nepal and the Maldives.